slahrichi/near_field_emulator/README.md

 sudo docker pull kovaleskilab/ml_basic:v4
 ```

-From there, we want to run the container but its critical that we mount it utilizing the following scheme to ensure the code exists within the container:
+From there, we want to run the container but its critical that we mount it utilizing the following scheme to ensure the code exists within the container (if you set up the directory structure introduced earlier, this step is intuitive):

 ```
 sudo docker run \